- Homosexuality

 Persons under EIGHTEEN (18) years of age will not be able to access the interventions and treatments referred to in this article.

-LGBT employment discrimination in Mendoza is unknown.
+LGBT employment discrimination in Mendoza is gender identity only.

-LGBT housing discrimination in Mendoza is unknown.
+LGBT housing discrimination in Mendoza is no protections.

 Intersex infant surgery in Mendoza is not banned.